 In c.
-670 BCE, Sparta, perhaps as part of an attempt to expand its control in the Peloponnese, invaded territory controlled by Argos, a city-state in northeastern Greece that had grown to be one of Sparta’s biggest rivals in the region.
+670 BCE, Sparta, perhaps as part of an attempt to expand its control in the Peloponnese, invaded territory controlled by Argos, a city state in northeastern Greece that had grown to be one of Sparta’s biggest rivals in the region.
 This resulted in the First Battle of Hysiae, which started a conflict between Argos and Sparta that would result in Sparta finally bringing all of Messenia under its control.

 This happened because the Argives, in an attempt to undermine Spartan power, campaigned throughout Messenia to encourage a rebellion against Spartan rule.
 They did this by partnering with a man named Aristomenes, a former Messenian king who still had power and influence in the region.
 He was meant to attack the city of Deres with the support of the Argives, but he did so before his allies had the chance to arrive, which caused the battle to end without a conclusive result.
 However, thinking their fearless leader had won, the Messenian helots launched a full-scale revolt, and Aristomenes managed to lead a short campaign into Laconia.
 However, Sparta bribed Argive leaders to abandon their support, which all but eliminated the Messenian chances of success.
 Pushed out of Laconia, Aristomenes eventually retreated to Mt.
 Eira, where he remained for eleven years despite Sparta’s near-constant siege.

 Sparta took control over the rest of Messenia following the defeat of Aristomenes at Mt.
 Eira.
 Those Messenians who had not been executed as a result of their insurrection were once again forced to become helots, ending the Second Messenian War and giving Sparta near total control over the southern half of the Peloponnese.
-But the instability brought on by their dependence on helots, as well as the realization that their neighbors would invade whenever they had the chance, helped show to the Spartans how important it would be for them to have a premier fighting force if they wished to remain free and independent in an increasingly competitive ancient world.
-From this point on, military tradition becomes front and center in Ancient Sparta, as will the concept of isolationism, which will help to write the next few hundred years of Spartan history.
+But the instability brought on by their dependence on helots, as well as the realization that their neighbors would invade whenever they had the chance, helped show the Spartan citizens how important it would be for them to have a premier fighting force if they wished to remain free and independent in an increasingly competitive ancient world.
+From this point on, military tradition becomes front and center in Sparta, as will the concept of isolationism, which will help to write the next few hundred years of Spartan history.

-Ancient Sparta in the Greco-Persian Wars: Passive Members of an Alliance
+Sparta in the Greco-Persian Wars: Passive Members of an Alliance

 The Formation of the Peloponnesian League

-During this time of Persian expansion, Greece had also risen in power, but in a different way.
+During this time of Persian expansion, ancient Greece had also risen in power, but in a different way.
 Instead of unifying into one large empire under the rule of a common monarch, independent Greek city-states flourished throughout the Greek mainland, the Aegean Sea, Macedon, Thrace, and Ionia, a region on the southern coast of modern-day Turkey.
-Trade amongst the various city-states helped ensure mutual prosperity, and alliances helped to establish a balance of power that kept the Greeks from fighting too much amongst themselves, although there were conflicts.
+Trade amongst the various Greek city states helped ensure mutual prosperity, and alliances helped to establish a balance of power that kept the Greeks from fighting too much amongst themselves, although there were conflicts.